Suing for Catastrophic Injuries in Nevada

 Severe, disfiguring burns; or

-Brain injuries resulting in permanent cognitive impairment, physical disability, or mood imbalance
+Brain injuries resulting in a permanent cognitive impairment, physical disability, or mood imbalance

 Who Is Liable For Catastrophic Injuries in Nevada?